eddpeterson/theBucketList/Readme.md

 * Order todos in timeline view by due_date.
 Past goals sorted descending, Current and Future goals sorted ascending # 2 hours estimated, took 30 minutes

 # TODO: 100 hours
-* When changing date, should automatically move goal to appropriate category # 2 hours estimated, 1 hour already done
+* When changing date, should automatically move goal to appropriate category # 2 hours estimated, 2.5 hours done

 * List facebook friends todos with the same concept as your timeline? # 8 hours
 * Use design created by Alexander # 16 hours